Smealm/retrobat-stuff/README.md

 ### 2. Automatic Patching
 1. The script runs automatically when RetroBat starts
 2. It will:
-   - Scan all system patch directories
+   - Scan all system patch directories for romhack folders
-   - Find matching ROMs
-   - Apply patches in the correct order
+   - Apply patches
    - Generate patched ROMs in their respective romhack folders

 ### 3. Patch Management